AndreasArendt/gpsdo/README.md

 # Status
 🚧 Under Construction

-The first hardware prototype is currently being tested; all findings are documented in Issue #1
+* The first hardware prototype is currently being tested; all findings are documented in Issue #1
+* A Kalman-Filter to estimate `phase`, `frequency_offset` and `frequency_drift` has been implemented
+* A PI-Controller is running the GPSDO closed loop
+* Flatbuf Messages are implemented to ensure easy-to-extend communication to a host system

 # Roadmap
 ✅ Improve hardware based on findings from V2 prototype
 🔄 Integrate the GNSS receiver on-board for a fully standalone GPSDO
 ⚙️ Fine-tune the control loop and filtering algorithms